thnguyen/0-poc/README.md

-# Auth0 Spring MVC Sample
+# Auth0 Progressive Profiling POC

 ## Getting started

-This sample demonstrates how to use Auth0 to perform authentication using the `mvc-auth-commons` library.
-Download or clone this repository and follow the instructions below to setup the sample.
+This POC demonstrates how to use Auth0 to perform progressive profile.
+It is built using Spring Boot with the `mvc-auth-commons` library.
+Download or clone this repository and follow the instructions below to setup the POC.

 ### Auth0 Dashboard
 1. On the [Auth0 Dashboard](https://manage.auth0.com/#/clients) create a new Client of type `Regular Web Application`.
-1. Add the URL that will be called on an OAuth successful login to the Allowed Callback URLs. i.e.: `https://mysite.com/callback`.
+1. Add the URL that will be called on an OAuth successful login to the Allowed Callback URLs. i.e.: `http://localhost:8080/callback`.
-1. Add the URL that will be called on logout to the Allowed Logout URLs. i.e.: `https://mysite.com/logout`.
+1. Add the URL that will be called on logout to the Allowed Logout URLs. i.e.: `http://localhost:8080/logout`.
 1. Copy the `Domain`, `Client ID` and `Client Secret` values at the top of the page and use them to configure the Java Application.
+1. Follow [Auth0 Management API Dashboard](https://auth0.com/docs/api/management/v2/tokens#get-a-token-manually) to create an API token.
+1. On the [Auth0 Dashboard Rule](https://manage.auth0.com/#/rules) create a rule using the javascript content at src/src/main/resources/rules/enable_progressive_profile.js (you can name the rule as "enable progressive profile").

 ### Java Application
 Set the client values in the `src/main/resources/auth0.properties` file.
 They are read by the `AppConfig` class.